 Benefits of exercise

-Apart from changes in brain activity, there are other things that may help explain the benefits of exercise:
+Apart from changes in brain activity, other things that may help explain the benefits of exercise include:

 - The person experiences a boost to their self-esteem because they take an active role in their own recovery.